top of page

 Praia da Dona

 Praia da Dona Ana is a stunning and famous beach, primarily known for its name.
-The beach's name derives from a nun named Ana, who lived in a Lagos convent during the First World War.
+The beach's name derives from a nun named Ana, who lived in a convent in Lagos during the First World War.
 The soldiers attacked the convent and killed all the nuns inside, but Ana managed to escape through a tunnel that led to the beach, hence the beach's name.

 The 2015 Beach Reconstruction